-- Navy blue agency issued baseball cap (Optional) - Navy blue agency issued winter cap (Optional) - Navy Blue T-Shirt with colored patch (agency issued or employee provided.
-If employee provided and any portion of the T-shirt will be exposed, it must be navy blue.) - Navy blue agency issued polo(at the on duty officer's discretion for special events) or button down collared shirt and/or navy blue agency issued sweatshirt and/or navy blue job shirt with JCESA patch, name, and rank or level of certification. - Black Belt - Navy blue tactical, uniform, or EMS style Pants; - Navy blue tactical or EMS shorts may be worn between Memorial Day and September 30th, provided: - No open wounds or rashes are visible on the legs - Proper BSI precautions must be taken during incidents with regard to the exposed legs - Footwear worn with shorts cannot exceed six inches in height from the ground - Socks worn with shorts may not exceed six inches in height from the ground and must be black in color. - Black shoes that cover the entire foot (toe, ankle, heal, and dorsal foot) and include a zipper, tie, or Velcro closure.
+- Navy blue agency issued baseball cap (Optional) - Navy blue agency issued winter cap (Optional) - Navy blue T-Shirt with colored patch\ - Navy blue agency issued sweatshirt, or navy blue job shirt with JCESA patch, name, and rank or level of certification (Optional)\ - Navy blue agency issued polo or button down (Optional, but may be required at the on-duty officer's discretion for special events)\ - Black Belt - Navy blue tactical, uniform, or EMS style Pants; - Navy blue tactical or EMS shorts may be worn between Memorial Day and September 30th, provided: - No open wounds or rashes are visible on the legs - Proper BSI precautions must be taken during incidents with regard to the exposed legs - Footwear worn with shorts cannot exceed six inches in height from the ground - Socks worn with shorts may not exceed six inches in height from the ground and must be black in color. - Black shoes that cover the entire foot (toe, ankle, heal, and dorsal foot) and include a zipper, tie, or Velcro closure.